morfino3/ffmpeg-laravel/README.md

 # Vidconvert
-PHP Library for simple video conversion, editing, resizing etc., utilizing FFMpeg's powerful open source library/tool that can decode and encode any video format to one another.
+Laravel wrapper of PHP-FFmpeg: for simple video conversion, editing, resizing etc., utilizing FFMpeg's powerful open source library/tool that can decode and encode any video format to one another.
 ## Requirements

 * PHP 7.2